Dima757/burger/README.md

 -- Node burger logger with MySQL, Express, Handlebars

--- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+-- Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 --Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.